 A direct payment is a sum of money paid by the local council to people assessed as needing services, who would like to arrange and pay for their own care and support services directly instead of receiving them from the local council.
 They were introduced with the intention of providing more independence, flexibility and choice for those who use services.
-If the person you care for chooses to get direct payments, they will get the money to the value of the services that they would otherwise be provided with, less any financial contribution they are assessed as having to make.
+If the person you care for chooses to get direct payments, they may receive the money to the value of the services that they would otherwise be provided with, unless they are assessed as having to make a financial contribution.

 This contribution is decided by each local council's charging policy.
-The person you care for should be provided with a copy and have it explained.
-The direct payment is then used to arrange services for the person you care for or to employ someone, e.g. a personal assistant to provide care.
+The person you care for should be provided with a copy and this should be explained.
+The direct payment can then used to arrange services for the person you care for or to employ someone, eg, a personal assistant to provide care.
 They will need to be able to account for how the money has been used.

-They can get help from a support organisation.
-Your council can help you to make contact with your local organisation.
+They can get help from a local specialist organisation if needed.
+Your council can help you to make contact with those in your area.
 You can also help the person arrange and manage their direct payment.
-The option of direct payments covers all service user groups including those who may not have the mental capacity to consent to services or those subject to mental health legislation.
-In those situations a suitable person would be appointed by the council to manage the direct payment.
+The option of direct payments covers all service user groups, including those who may not have the mental capacity to consent to services or those subject to mental health legislation.
+In those situations, a suitable person would be appointed by the council to manage the direct payment.
 For example, this may be you as their primary carer or someone with welfare and financial powers through guardianship or power of attorney under the Adults with Incapacity (Scotland) Act 2000.